-This unique sculpture, situated in Prague’s Old Town, is not easily noticeable, as it requires passers-by to look up to the tops of the houses around them.
+This sculpture, found in Prague’s Old Town, is easily missed if you’re not looking up.
 It depicts the psychoanalyst Sigmund Freud hanging by one hand on the top of a building, seemingly pondering whether to hold on or to let go.
 Freud was born in Freiberg, which is now known as Příbor and is part of the Czech Republic.
-During his life Freud suffered from a number of phobias, including the fear of his own death.
+During his life, he suffered from a number of phobias, including the fear of his own death.
 Artist David Černý, whose work can be found throughout Prague, chose to depict the psychoanalyst in his constant struggle with this trepidation.
 Unexpected and eye-catching, Man Hanging Out has often been mistaken for a real person and has prompted calls to the city’s fire and police departments.

-This monument was commissioned by Prague’s Franz Kafka Society in 2003 and created by Jaroslav Róna.
-The surrealistic sculpture depicts a mini Kafka riding on the shoulders of a giant, empty suit.
-The image was taken from the writer’s short story Description of a Struggle, in which the author explores a fantasy landscape from the shoulders of “an acquaintance”, possibly alluding to a divided personality.
-The monument is located in the historic Jewish Quarter in Prague where Kafka spent most of his life, in the area where Dušní Street and Vězeňská Street meet.
-The place was chosen because the Kafka family once lived at Dušní Street number 27.
-Moreover, it is close to the Vltava River and an important part of the novel takes place on the river’s waterfront.
+This surrealistic sculpture depicts a mini Kafka riding on the shoulders of a giant, empty suit.
+It was commissioned by Prague’s Franz Kafka Society in 2003 and created by Jaroslav Róna.
+The image was inspired by the writer’s short story ‘Description of a Struggle’ (1912), in which the narrator explores a fantasy landscape from the shoulders of “an acquaintance”.
+The monument stands in the historic Jewish Quarter in Prague, where Kafka spent most of his life, close to his former family home.
+It is also close to the Vltava River waterfront, where an important part of the story takes place.

-In Sénovàzné Square in Prague there can be seen four bronze figures dancing around a fountain that inspire both curiosity and admiration: Anna Chromy’s ‘Czech Musicians’.
-The dancing statues all play different instruments and are blindfolded.
-They represent the major rivers of the world.
-The statue with a mandolin represents the Indian river Ganges, the statue with a flute, the Amazon river, the statue with a violin, the Danube and the one with a trumpet, the Mississippi river.
-The dancers are so expressively captured that it is hard to walk by the figures without stopping to admire their fluidity and expression – it’s almost as if you can hear their music being played!
+In Sénovàzné Square in Prague, you’ll find four bronze figures dancing around a fountain.
+These are artist Anna Chromý’s Czech Musicians.
+All are blindfolded, and each plays a different instrument.
+They represent four major rivers of the world: the Ganges, the Amazon, the Danube and the Mississippi.
+The dancers are so expertly captured that it is hard to walk by the figures without stopping to admire their fluidity and expression – it’s almost as if you can hear their music being played.